bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 You may need to edit the variables at the top of the **build-common** file in your project directory to suit your build environment.

-Listed below are the most important parameters to get right, however there are some other parameters in the file that can be tweaked.
+Listed below are the two important parameters to get right.

+There are some other parameters and environment variables that can be set and modified.
+See details in the text of the script itself.

 #### CROSS_COMPILE (Important)
 This parameter sets the prefix name of the cross compiling toolkit.